Achievements and Awards

 We can all achieve more working together than alone, resulting in better environmental outcomes for the Pilbara.

 Leave no Trace

 Our Leave No Trace program was established to educate CPM’s workforce regarding appropriate, responsible and safe recreational behaviour.
 CPM partnered with not-for-profit organisation Leave No Trace Australia in 2010.
 The program was successful in building knowledge and awareness among employees and contractors on how to act responsibly during their recreational time.

 The Leave No Trace program was a finalist for the Department of Mines and Petroleum 2012 Golden Gecko Award for Environmental Excellence, Australian Mining Prospect Award, and for the Department of Environment and Conservation 2012 WA Environment Awards in the category ‘Corporate Business Leading by Example’.

 ENERGY EFFICIENT TECHNOLOGY

-At the beginning of the Sino Iron project, CPM created a future-facing, 480 megawatt gas fired combined-cycle power station that could use the heat lost from the process to heat water and generate further energy through steam power energy.
-Open-cycle plants lose nearly half their energy produced in heat, a problem CPM planned for with its heat recovery and reuse process, which also ensured a reduction in greenhouse emissions.
+At the beginning of the Sino Iron project, CPM created a future-facing, 480 megawatt gas-fired combined-cycle power station that could use the heat lost from the process to heat water and generate further energy through steam power energy.
+Open-cycle plants lose nearly half their energy produced in heat, a problem CPM planned for with its heat recovery and reuse process, which also ensures a reduction in greenhouse emissions.